Landlords' Duties: Repairs, Maintenance, and Notice to Tenants for Entry

 - The tenant must also show that they left the rental property in a reasonable time.

-If the landlord cannot put up a strong defense, they may be facing money damages for breaking the lease, emotional and physical stress, and discomfort from the bad conditions.
+If the landlord cannot put up a strong defense, they may be facing money damages for breaking the lease terms and tenancy, emotional and physical stress, attorney fees and discomfort from the bad conditions.

-Most states require that a landlord give notice to tenants 24 or 48 hours before the entry is to take place.
-However, a landlord can enter a rental property at any time without notice in order to make an emergency repair.
-In some jurisdictions, landlords can exercise their right of entry without notice if the tenant is away for an extended period of time, in order to check up on the property to make sure everything is in working order and make any necessary repairs.
+Most states require that a landlord give reasonable notice to tenants, usually a days notice or 48 hours before entry during normal business hours, is to take place.
+However, a landlord can enter a rental property or dwelling unit at any time without notice in case of emergency.
+In some jurisdictions, landlords can exercise their right of entry without notice, if the tenant is away for an extended period of time in order to check on the property to make sure everything is in working order and make any necessary repairs.

 If a landlord breaks this law, they can be subject to a lawsuit by the tenant.
 Some states, like California, provide tenants the option to claim harassment if their landlord enters the rental property without proper notice, and also provide for a monetary fine against the landlord.